alelom/python-concurrentCollections/README.md

-# Python Concurrent (thread-safe) collections

-Thread-safe Python collections: `ConcurrentBag`, `ConcurrentDictionary`, and `ConcurrentQueue`.

-Inspired from the amazing [C#'s concurrent collections](https://learn.microsoft.com/en-us/dotnet/api/system.collections.concurrent?view=net-9.0).

 ## tl;dr

 Python's built-in `list`, `dict`, and `deque` are thread-safe for some operations, but not all.

 `concurrent_collections` provides thread-safe alternatives by using locks internally to ensure safe concurrent access and mutation from multiple threads.

+Inspired from the amazing [C#'s concurrent collections](https://learn.microsoft.com/en-us/dotnet/api/system.collections.concurrent?view=net-9.0).

 ## Why use these collections?